TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

-- New entity type: Explosion body
-	- invariants::explosive shall contain a cascade explosion input parameters
-		- this will be adequately set for C4, leaving grenades intact
-		- several explosive_body flavours?
-			- each flavour might specify several explosion types from which to randomize
-			- plus a mult range for randomization of size
-	- Has a circle shape with high restitution
-		- Can even draw some highlights in place of the circle, for a cool effect
-	- Has a pathfinding_query filter that only collides with walls and other concrete objects
-	- Periodically spawns an explosion
-		- Applies a slight, random force each time
-	- removes the need to introduce global solvable, also will be more easily networkable in case of an MMO

-- Implementing the bomb
-	- Global solvable
-		- Priority queue with scheduled explosions
-		- Universal solve that is used by all solvers, standard or others
-	- Bomb should have a backpack category and be too heavy to be put into backpack

 - Mode vars gui
 	- Can set the current one, resetting the cosmos